samlemonsam/activityinfo/store/README.md

 Actual storage is provided by several storage implementations:

 * [store:mysql](mysql/) - a storage implementation that maps existing
-  MySQL tables used by ActivityInfo to forms.
+  MySQL tables used by ActivityInfo to forms
 * [store:hrd](hrd/) - a new storage implementation based on the AppEngine High Replication Datastore (HRD) that will eventually become ActivityInfo's primary storage backend.
 * [store:testing](testing/) - a simple in-memory storage for unit-testing.